alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2020/2020-11-28-how-to-know-the-extent-of-iman.md

 locale: en
 active: audios
 url: "https://binbaz.org.sa/fatwas/16724/%D9%83%D9%8A%D9%81%D9%8A%D8%A9-%D9%85%D8%B9%D8%B1%D9%81%D8%A9-%D8%A7%D9%84%D9%85%D8%B3%D9%84%D9%85-%D9%85%D9%82%D8%AF%D8%A7%D8%B1-%D8%A7%D9%8A%D9%85%D8%A7%D9%86%D9%87"
-excerpt: "This can be known through the extent of his fear and exaltation of Allah (Exalted be He), through hastening to do what Allah (Exalted be He) made obligatory and refraining from what He prohibited"
+summary: "This can be known through the extent of his fear and exaltation of Allah (Exalted be He), through hastening to do what Allah (Exalted be He) made obligatory and refraining from what He prohibited"
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz